Maharashtra HSC Board Application Date:01 Aug' 25 - 15 Oct' 25

 The Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE) conducts the SSC (Class 10) and HSC (Class 12) board exams every year.
 In 2025, the Maharashtra SSC exams were held from February 21 to March 17, 2025, while the Maha HSC exams were conducted from February 11 to March 11, 2025.
 Students often wonder what constitutes a good performance in these exams.
-Just know that there is no fixed definition of a ‘good score.’
-According to the board, securing Maharashtra Board exam passing marks is enough to move to the next class.
+They should know that there is no fixed definition of a ‘good score.’
+According to the board, securing the Maharashtra Board exam passing marks is enough to move to the next class.
 However, a good score is subjective and depends on a student's aspirations.

 If a student is targeting prestigious institutions like IITs, a minimum of 75% is required.
 For scholarships, the required percentage may vary.
 Generally, scoring 80-85% is considered decent, while top performers often achieve above 90%.
 In this article, let us explore what score is considered good enough in Maha SSC, and HSC board exams.